 |Pello Revo||$349||16.3||20-24.5″||Rear Hand w/ Coaster||5.5″||3.55||Mid||705||Online|

 Although the coaster brake prevents the Revo from being a true all-terrain bike, it was easily able to tackle trails alongside bikes designed specifically for such.

 Bottom Line: The ideal bike for more timid riders who are likely to become more aggressive once they master pedaling.
-The coaster brake may be problematic for some, but could be a lifesaver for others.
+With top-notch quality and the optional freewheel kit, the Pello is a great choice for aventerous riders.